vanboom/yaml_dump/README.md

 -----
     rake yaml_dump:dump

-The following fields will not be exported:  [:id, :created_at, :updated_at]
+By default, the following fields will not be exported:  [:id, :created_at, :updated_at]

+However, you may override the excluded fields by passing them as an argument.
+    rake yaml_dump:dump['id created_at updated_at myfield']

 All yml files will be written to the tmp/fixtures directory.
 Existing files will be overwritten.